ReactiveCocoa文档

 RACScheduler, and RAC offers powerful ways to parallelize

-without making operators unnecessarily
+work without making operators unnecessarily

 complex.